pixelart/swiftmailer-manipulator-bundle/CONTRIBUTING.md

 * **Which Swiftmailer version are you using?** (`swiftmailer/swiftmailer`)

-You can get the exact versions by running `composer show` in your terminal and looking for the packages mentioned withing parenthesis above.
+You can get the exact versions by running `composer show` in your terminal and looking for the packages mentioned within the parenthesis above.

 ### Suggesting Enhancements